evaJelinkova/timer/README.md

 # timer
-trying to create a timer with deadline and starting again
+trying to create a timer with deadline and reset